Germany, Czech Republic Accuse Russia Of Cyberattacks - UrduPoint

 The German and Czech findings triggered strong condemnation from the European Union.

-"The malicious cyber campaign shows Russia's continuous pattern of irresponsible behaviour in cyberspace, by targeting democratic institutions, government entities and critical infrastructure providers across the European Union and beyond," EU foreign affairs chief Josep Borrell said in a statement.
+"The malicious cyber campaign shows Russia's continuous pattern of irresponsible behaviour in cyberspace, by targeting democratic institutions, government entities and critical infrastructure providers across the European Union and beyond," EU foreign affairs chief Josep Borrell said.

 The EU would "make use of the full spectrum of measures to prevent, deter and respond to Russia's malicious behaviour in cyberspace", he added.

-The row comes as millions of Europeans prepare to go to the polls for the European Parliament elections in June.
+The row also comes as millions of Europeans prepare to go to the polls for the European Parliament elections in June, and concerns about foreign meddling are running high.

 Czech Foreign Minister Jan Lipavsky told AFP that "pointing a finger publicly at a specific attacker is an important tool to protect national interests".